 Capability exchange for telepresence endpoints is based on H.323 capability exchange procedures in clause 8.2/[ITU-T H.323] with the addition of CLUE protocol messaging to provide further information regarding media.
 The telepresence capability exchange procedures have two parts.
 The capability exchange related to the establishment of the CLUE protocol and the capability exchange related to the CLUE controlled media.

 CLUE protocol capability exchange

-Clause 7.2.1 indicates that an endpoint may use a separate data connection or use H.245 for the transport of CLUE messages.